privacyguides/privacyguides.org/docs/android.en.md

 Google Pixel phones are the only devices which are fully supported by all of our recommended Android distributions.
 Additionally, Pixel devices have stronger hardware security than any other Android device currently on the market.

 If you are unable to purchase a Pixel device, any device which is supported by CalyxOS should be reasonably secure and private enough for most users after installing CalyxOS.
-Any device supported by DivestOS should be good as well, provided that the device properly supports Verified Boot when using a custom ROM.
+Any device supported by DivestOS should be good as well, provided that the device properly supports Verified Boot when using a custom operating system.
 Look at [DivestOS's devices page](https://divestos.org/index.php?page=devices&base=LineageOS) for information on compatibility and Verified Boot status for your particular model.

 In any case, when purchasing a device we recommend getting one as new as possible.
 The software and firmware of mobile devices are only supported for a limited time, so buying new extends that lifespan as much as possible.
 The following devices are notable, but are not exclusively recommended or recommended over/instead of a Pixel device.